facile-it/facile-it.github.io/content/blog/eng/different-types-of-software-testing.md

 Everyone who works in software development has stumbled upon **software testing**.

 Why should a developer know anything about testing?
-Well, software testing is a valuable asset and a big part of development: it does not only test the application, helping to find scary bugs, it teaches to think outside the box and write code with quality in mind.
+Well, software testing is a valuable asset and a big part of development: it does not only test the application, it also teaches to think outside the box and to write code with quality in mind.

 ## Software testing is not finding bugs

-Software testing goal is not only to *find bugs* and *"break things"*: testing can range from pure functionalities exploration to a deep understanding of the tested application, an idea of what, why and how the application is tested together with the guiding concept of quality.
+The goal of software testing is not only to *find bugs* and *"break things"*.
+Testing can range from a pure exploration of functionalities to a deep understanding of the tested application.
+Testing can give an idea of what, why and how the application is tested together with the guiding concept of quality.

-Tests do not break software.
-The software is already broken!
-Software can already have bugs before the QA/Developer finds out by running some tests: if we put it this way it is clear that focusing on **enhancing code quality**, analyzing the features before/alongside development and having the right amount of tests are good things to do.
+The software may already have bugs before the QA or the developer finds them out by running some tests.
+If we put it this way it is clear that focusing on **enhancing code quality**, analyzing the features before/alongside development and having the right amount of tests are good things to do.

-Software testing is however an engineering practice that offers support to different areas of software development.
+However, software testing is an engineering practice that offers support to different areas of software development.

-There are therefore different methodologies, tools and needs to adopt the most suitable testing activities for your IT world
+There are, therefore, different methodologies, tools and needs to adopt the most suitable testing activities for your IT world

 ## Types